- Home

 Learn more about:

-The process of providing informed consent continues throughout a study.
-If the study changes or new information becomes available while you are involved, you will be given updated participant information and you will need to sign an updated version of the consent form if you are willing to continue.
+The process of informed consent continues throughout the study.
+If the study changes or new information becomes available while you are involved, you will be given updated participant information.
+You will need to sign an updated version of the consent form if you are willing to continue.

 Participant information